-Spend less time rendering and more time creating with the most comprehensive set of cloud capabilities for content production
+Spend more time creating with the most comprehensive set of cloud capabilities for content production

 Faced with unprecedented audience demand for new content and growing adoption of remote production, studios use AWS content production capabilities to quickly set up remote artist workstations, editorial workflows, collaboration platforms, and rendering.